[ Printer Friendly Version ] [ Report Abuse ]

 “Thanks,” Victoire said.
 It was times like this that made Uncle Harry her favorite uncle – he always knew when he could help and when she just wanted to be left alone.
 Teddy had always said that it was because she and Harry were typically very similar in that regard.
 She got up and gave him a quick hug.
 “I’ll be okay,” she said softly.

 He patted her back.
 “I know you will.”
 They parted, and he looked past her at Teddy.
 “A word?”

 Teddy got to his feet and followed his godfather to the door.
-When he walked by her, he caught her hand and squeezed it.
 After they’d left the room, Victoire settled back into the couch.
-She lay her head down on one of the arms and didn’t bother to even try to hear what her uncle was saying to Teddy.
+She lay her head down on one of the arms - she didn’t have the energy to care what her uncle was saying to Teddy.
 Instead, she gazed at the framed picture of her and Teddy sitting on the side table.
-It had been taken in the dead of the previous winter, when they’d gone ice skating with Fred – in the picture, her hair whipped all over the place from under that blue hat Grandma Molly had made for her as they twirled across the ice.
+It had been taken in the dead of the previous winter, when they’d gone ice skating with Fred – in the picture, her hair whipped all over the place from under a blue hat Grandma Molly had made for her as they twirled across the ice.

 They sat there in silence for a moment as he stroked her hair.